robang74/chatgpt-answered-prompts/diritti-digitali-e-separazione-dei-dati-dai-social-EN.md

 <div id="firstdiv" created="2025-01-11:EN" style="max-width: 800px; margin: auto; white-space: pre-wrap; text-align: justify;">

-## Diritti digitali e separazione dei dati dai social
+## Digital users' rights and social networks data separation

-This article has originated from a Facebook post published on January 11, 2025, which then generated a discussion with a chatbot, resulting in the proposal summarized below in English.
-The rest of the document is in Italian.
+This article originates from a Facebook post published on January 11, 2025, which then generated a discussion with a chatbot, arriving at the proposal summarized briefly below.

+Of course, I could not refrain from also stating how I arrived at it because to some extent it is interesting as an example of serendipity.
+However, the proof-of-concept, mentioned in the post, is **NOT** the subject of this paper as are my personal vicissitudes that led me to develop it.

+This paper is about users' digital rights, and how effective it would be to defend them by separating content (data) management from social platforms.

 ---

-### Short presentation in English
+### Presentation

-A network is a network and not a cloud storage service.
+A (social) network is a (social) network and not a cloud storage service.
 Not just a matter of pedantic definition rather than consumer users' rights protection about the ownership and independent management of their data, for moving from a set of monopolies to a free market.

 How?
 It is explained in this document, here below summarised in a few key-points.

 - A decentralized model utilizing git repositories for user data (web-like contents) can significantly break through for digital freedom, and legislative support for orienting that market sector towards this approach is highly desirable.

-- This solution could also be advantageous for the players in the sector, allowing them to monetise social networks without bearing the costs of storage and related technical support
+- This solution could also be advantageous for the players in the sector, allowing them to monetise social networks without bearing the costs of storage and related technical support.

-- By authenticating with existing accounts from providers {Google, Apple, or GitHub, etc.}, the social platform would delegate to 3rd party the storage while the markdown in combination with the git will grant a full compatibility among them
+- By authenticating with existing accounts from providers {Google, Apple, or GitHub, etc.}, the social platform would delegate to 3rd party the storage while the markdown in combination with the git will grant a full compatibility.

-- Moreover, bringing back the users’ data/content under the users control, it is an opportunity to sell them as a separate professional service and in particular for companies or agencies that are going to use social networks for business and require dedicated technical support.
+- Moreover, bringing back the users’ data/content under the users control, it creates an opportunity to sell to them cloud storage as a separate professional service and in particular for companies or agencies that are going to use social networks for business and require dedicated technical support.

-- Despite markdown and git are great for text and web-oriented images, git repository would not suitable for large-scale multimedia content (videos, hi-res photographic album, etc.) which necessary should being served by a more traditional cloud/CDN services (or YouTube and Google Photos for consumers), which differentiate even more the business diversification about professional offers.
+- Although `git` is great for text and acceptable for small images, it would not be suitable for large-scale multimedia content (videos, high-resolution photo albums, etc.), which would have to be served by more traditional cloud/CDN services (or YouTube and Google Photos for consumers, for example), and would further increase business diversification on professional offerings.

-In short, a proposal that combines coherently and harmoniously the consumer users’ rights with the freedom of speech freedom, the will of social networks platforms to focus on their own core business.
-Last but not least, this approach promotes a more nuanced moderation model focusing on content selection rather than blanket censorship.
+In short, this is a proposal that coherently and harmoniously combines the rights of consumer users with freedom of speech, the desire of social networking platforms to focus on their core business.
+Last but not least, this approach promotes a more nuanced moderation model focused on content selection rather than censorship.

----

-### Short introduction in Italian

-This paper talks about users' digital rights, and how effective it would be to defend them by separating content (data) management from social platforms.

-Obviously I could not fail to indicate also the how.
-In this dialogue I start from a proof-of-concept created for my personal needs.

-The proof-of-concept is NOT the subject of this document, nor are my personal experiences that led me to develop it.

-However, from that experience I gained an awareness that I could not, as a professional computer scientist with decades of experience, not apply to the current technological and social context.

 <br/>
 <br/>